Table of Contents

 What is Wolff-Parkinson-White syndrome?

-Symptoms of WPW syndrome can include:
+Symptoms of Wolff-Parkinson-White syndrome

-- Palpitations or rapid thumping in your chest
+- Palpitations (rapid thumping) in the chest

-- Feeling tired or light-headed
+- Feeling tired

 - Loss of consciousness (passing out)

 - Shortness of breath